xunit/xunit/xunit.analyzers/_rules/xUnit3000.md

 ---
 title: xUnit3000
-description: Test case classes must derive directly or indirectly from Xunit.LongLivedMarshalByRefObject
+description: Classes which cross AppDomain boundaries must derive directly or indirectly from LongLivedMarshalByRefObject
 category: Extensibility
 severity: Error
 ---

 ## Cause

-Test case classes must derive from LongLivedMarshalByRefObject to correctly support both desktop CLR (with app domains) and non-desktop CLR (without app domains).
+Classes which may cross AppDomain boundaries must derive from LongLivedMarshalByRefObject to correctly support both .NET Framework (with app domains) and .NET Core (without app domains).

 ## Reason for rule

+Classes that implement one of the cross-AppDomain interface types (from the `Xunit.Abstractions` namespace) must be able to be proxied across
-xUnit.net test case objects must live in the execution app domain, and must be able to live longer than the default 5 minutes.
+AppDomain boundaries, and must be able to survive for longer than the default 5 minutes.

 ## How to fix violations

-To fix a violation of this rule, use `Xunit.LongLivedMarshalByRefObject` as the base class for your test case class.
+To fix a violation of this rule, use `LongLivedMarshalByRefObject` as the base class for your class.
+If your class lives on the runner side, then use `Xunit.Sdk.LongLivedMarshalByRefObject`; if your class lives on the execution side, use `Xunit.LongLivedMarshalByRefObject`.

 ## Examples